w3f/polkadot-wiki/docs/ens.md

 ![Filled out information in the contract's write interface](assets/ens/08-min.png)

 Clicking Write will initiate a transaction.
-Note that Etherescan's UI is in beta and might throw a GasLimit error.
+Note that Etherescan's UI is in beta and might throw a "GasLimit" error.
 If this happens, modify the gas limit in your wallet to something like 10x the default.
 A third or so will get spent, with the rest refunded.

 Once the transaction is confirmed, your DOT address will be bound to your ENS domain.
 Because the